 Dutch Cargo Bikes: Wooden Shoes

-As the cargo bike moved from Denmark to the Netherlands, it became inexplicably heavy.
-In 2007, the same year Bullitt began producing lightweight 45lb aluminum cargo bikes, a Dutch company called Babboe started mass-producing steel cargo bikes with heavy wooden boxes, weighing over 145 lbs.
-In 2023, Babboe recalled every bike they made due to structural failures.
+As the concept moved from Denmark to the Netherlands, the cargo bike somehow became heavier.
+In 2007, a Dutch company called Babboe began mass-producing steel cargo bikes with wooden boxes, which weighed over 145 pounds.
+By 2023, structural issues forced recalls of many of these models.

 https://www.rtl.nl/nieuws/onderzoek/artikel/5433812/bakfietsen-babboe-breken-met-grote-regelmaat